 Warm Hubs and Mobile Warm Hub

-As social isolation continues to rise, WRCC believes it’s more important than ever to help our vulnerable residents, particularly those living in villages and rural areas.
-Many were struggling before Covid-19 and, even when life returns to “normal”, will continue to be affected for many reasons.
+As social isolation has risen due to Covid-19, WRCC believes it’s more important than ever to help our vulnerable residents, particularly those living in villages and rural areas.
+Many were struggling before the pandemic and, even as life starts to return to “normal”, will continue to be affected for many reasons.
 These include limited local social activities, rural transport cutbacks, insufficient affordable housing, lack of local employment and, increasingly, fuel poverty.

-So WRCC is bringing Warm Hubs and our new Mobile Warm Hub service (pictured left) to Warwickshire and Solihull to help communities target social isolation.
-We’re encouraging them to come together and support all their members, particularly those most at risk of loneliness and hardship.
-And there’s lots we can do to create closer communities while still following all necessary Covid-19 related requirements.
+We’ve set up Warm Hubs and our Mobile Warm Hub service in Warwickshire and Solihull to help communities target social isolation.
+We’re encouraging people to come together and support all their members, particularly those most at risk of loneliness and hardship.

-This important initiative is supported by Cadent Gas and, in addition to targeting social isolation and loneliness, we can help community buildings, advise people on energy efficient practices and fuel affordability, and provide access to information about a wide range of community support services.
-We’re collaborating with a wide range of other Warwickshire organisations and support groups to improve the wellbeing of rural communities, particularly VASA with whom we’re partnering to provide the Mobile Warm Hub service.
+This important initiative is supported by Cadent Gas.
+Together, we can help to advise people on energy efficient practices and fuel affordability, support community buildings and the volunteers who run local activities.
+WRCC collaborates with a wide range of other Warwickshire organisations and support groups to provide information to local residents and help to improve their wellbeing, most importantly VASA with whom we’re partnering to provide the Mobile Warm Hub service.
+Find out more about this below.

 What is a Warm Hub?

-A Warm Hub is an affordable, inclusive activity run for the community by the community, in a warm and safe space like a village hall.
-Warm Hubs in Warwickshire and Solihull can only be accredited by WRCC and we’re keen to hear from people who can offer new and additional ways to improve residents’ wellbeing.
+A Warm Hub, accredited by WRCC, is an affordable, inclusive activity run for the community by the community, in a warm and safe space like a village hall.
 Each community will have its own specific needs but here are a few examples:

 - Village hall committees setting up breakfast or lunch clubs, which may include takeaway or delivery options for those unable to attend